Them's Fighting Words

 C|Net has up a list of ten PC games you can download for free; the Marathon Trilogy got included in its Aleph One incarnation.
 Somehow, Derek Smart's Battlecruiser 3000 A.D. also got included.
 (BC3K is free, but I think Smart sues you and your mom if you play it--Ed.)

 Stosh at Bungie.net pointed out an article by Pat Miller in the latest issue of The Escapist.
 (If you're not familiar with the format, like I wasn't, the magazine issue itself is the downloadable PDF file linked at the bottom of the page--Ed.)
 The article is about Bungie's pre-Halo heritage, the Marathon Trilogy, and even includes a sidebar on the Haunted Apiary (ilovebees) alternate reality game.
+(Although I must strongly warn readers against believing them when they say that Rampancy exists in the Halo universe; ilovebees is the only place that link exists, and I've it on pretty good authority that Bungie doesn't see it that way--Ed.)

 The Battle Cat at Forerunners.org (and Cortana.org) wrote last week that there's a group that assembles each Saturday night at the hl.forerunners.org Hotline servers to assemble for networked games of Bungie's Marathon series, using the latest builds of Aleph One.
 If you've only ever played the Halo games or perhaps the Myth series, you owe it to yourself to see what Bungie fans were playing while everyone else was shooting exploding barrels in Doom.
 It's well worth it.